vmware-tanzu/tanzu-dev-portal/content/topics/building-modern-applications/_index.md

 weight: 1
 icon: containers
 description: >
-    Your languange, your framework, your data
+    Your language, your framework, your data
 menu:
     main:
         parent: "topics"